bes/ios-hw-to-os-spm/README.md

 Please see the main project for more information.

+## Contribtions

+Please contribute to [ios-hw-to-os](https://github.com/bes/ios-hw-to-os) to update the JSON mappings, and to this repository to improve the Swift API.

 ## How to use

 Add `https://github.com/bes/ios-hw-to-os-spm` to either your own Swift package,